-In our ongoing TV service provider comparison series, let’s compare two giants — Comcast and DirecTV – and see who comes out on top.
 Comcast is the largest cable TV provider in the US, serving approximately 22 million customers across 40 states.
 DirecTV follows closely behind with about 20 million customers, and is available just about anywhere you can drop a satellite dish.
-Comcast won in our Comcast vs. Time Warner Cable comparison (which included bundled service options from each provider), but lost in our Comcast vs. Dish comparison (mainly because of the Hopper with Sling and Dish’s better HD channel options).
+Comcast’s XFINITY TV scored well in both our Comcast XFINITY vs. Time Warner Cable comparison (which included bundled service options from each provider), and in our Comcast XFINITY vs. Dish comparison (mainly because of the Hopper with Sling and Dish’s better HD channel options).
+DirecTV, on the other hand, did well in our DISH vs DirecTV comparison.
 Now let’s see how the cable company’s TV service compare against that of DirecTV.

 DirecTV, with a consistent lineup nationwide, lists 166 HD channels including local high-definition networks on their website (although the company claims 190 full-time HD channels).
-DirecTV has several HD channels that Comcast Xfinity doesn’t have, including 3net, beIN SPORT (in English and Spanish), and MSG+.
+DirecTV has several HD channels thatXFINITY TV doesn’t have, including 3net, beIN SPORT (in English and Spanish), and MSG+.
 DirecTV also has the NFL Sunday Ticket, a full access subscription plan exclusive to DirecTV.

 Both providers offer plenty of On Demand options.
 And, the more premium networks you subscribe to the more free choices you’ll have.
-Comcast has thousands of On Demand titles available in their Xfinity On Demand library – some are free, while others cost .99 or higher to rent.
+XFINITY TV has thousands of On Demand titles available in their the XFINITY On Demand™ library – some are free, while others cost .99 or higher to rent.
 Comcast also has On Demand subscriptions, something I haven’t seen with DirecTV.
 The subscriptions allow you to access On Demand collections such as Disney Family Movies, WWE Classics, Bollywood Hits On Demand, Filipino On Demand and Howard Stern.
-And, the XFINITY Streampix service gives you access to full seasons of TV shows and movies.
+And, the XFINITY Streampix® service gives you access to full seasons of TV shows and movies.
 (See more in the TV Everywhere section.)
 But those subscriptions cost more, ranging from $5.99 to $12.99 per month each.

 Comcast’s top-of-the-line X1 HD DVR and X1 Platform (not available in all markets) records up to four shows at the same time while watching a fifth program simultaneously.
 The Xfinity TV DVR contains a 500GB hard drive to store up to 300 hours of SD or 60 hours of HD programming.
 You can hook up other TVs to your service by adding additional HD DVRs ($17.95 per month each box), or basic HD receivers ($9.95 per month each box).

 DirecTV’s top-of-the-line Genie product with 1TB hard drive gives you enough room to store approximately 150 hours of HD, or about 400 hours of SD.
 With Genie you can record 5 shows at the same time, and watch two channels at once with Picture-in-Picture.
 The Genie Mini client box is for connecting additional TVs in your house to the main Genie box.
-DirecTV also has the standard DIRECTV Plus HD DVR that matches Xfinity’s HD DVR 500GB storage space.
+DirecTV also has the standard DIRECTV Plus HD DVR that matches XFINITY’s HD DVR 500GB storage space.
 DirecTV calculates their box has enough room for about 75 hours of high-definition or 200 hours of standard-definition content.

-Comcast’s cloud-based X1 platform lets you watch live and recorded programming on multiple devices throughout your home.
+XFINITY from Comcast’s cloud-based X1 platform lets you watch live and recorded programming on multiple devices throughout your home.
 The platform features user recommendations, recently watched, and on-screen apps.
-Mobile devices can also be turned into remote controls with the Xfinity X1 Remote App for iOS, and voice commands can also be used to interact with the guide.
+Mobile devices can also be turned into remote controls with the XFINITY X1 Remote App for iOS, and voice commands can also be used to interact with the guide.
 In addition, the XFINITY TV App for both iOS and Android allows you to schedule DVR recordings remotely while you’re away from home.
-The platform is available in 27 of Xfinity TV markets, and Comcast says they’ll be available in all markets by the end of the year.
+The platform is available in 27 of XFINITY TV markets, and Comcast says they’ll be available in all markets by the end of the year.

 For viewing outside your home, the XFINITY Streampix service provides access to TV shows and movies via the web URL xfinity.com/TV, or on your tablet or smartphone via the XFINITY TV apps.
-That service costs extra with lower-tier service packages but is included with HD Triple Play packages at no extra charge.
+That service costs extra with lower-tier service packages but is included with qualifying HD Triple Play packages at no extra charge.

-With DIRECTV Everywhere you can watch live, recorded, and On Demand TV content on your tablet or smartphone at home.
-The DIRECTV app for mobile devices offers remote browsing, viewing and DVR scheduling.
+With DirecTV Everywhere you can watch live, recorded, and On Demand TV content on your tablet or smartphone at home.
+The DirecTV app for mobile devices offers remote browsing, viewing and DVR scheduling.
 With the GenieGO product connected to your HD DVR you can also transfer shows to your PC, tablet or smartphone for watching anywhere without an internet connection.
 In terms of streaming live TV to your PC, DirecTV does not offer the service yet.
 However, may networks have their own web-based services where you can log-in with your DirecTV username and password.

-Service Contract Periods
+6. Service Contract Periods